The Aurora Borealis

 Yukon

-Whitehorse: Whitehorse is popular because it has regular shows of Northern Lights, and also there are guided tours and comfortable playing lodges that are worth your time.
-The nearby wilderness and the absence of obstacles help you see the sky clearly.
+Whitehorse: Whitehorse is popular because it has regular Northern Lights shows.
+Guided tours and comfortable playing lodges are also worth your time.
+The nearby wilderness and the absence of obstacles help you see the sky.

-Tombstone Territorial Park: This is a remote location with exquisite nature and one of the darkest skies for the aurora view.
+Tombstone Territorial Park: This is a remote location with exquisite nature and one of the darkest skies for viewing the aurora.

 Northwest Territories

-Yellowknife: Reputed to be the most visited place in Canada to see the Northern Lights, Yellowknife offers up to 240 nights of north lights per year.
-The lack of hills and clear skies only tends to the northward physical brilliance which is very well organized.
+Yellowknife: Reputed to be the most visited place in Canada to see the Northern Lights, Yellowknife offers up to 240 nights of the Northern Lights per year.
+The lack of hills and clear skies only tends to the northward physical brilliance, which is very well organized.

-Aurora Village: This very special resort is located near Yellowknife and the visitors to take shelters in the heated teepees and they are also taken for the aurora viewing with the help of professional guides.
+Aurora Village: This very special resort is located near Yellowknife.
+Visitors take shelter in heated teepees and view the aurora with the help of professional guides.

 Nunavut